SystemsApproach/ops/lifecycle.rst

     overloaded the repo.
 A "polling-frequency" parameter change improved the situation, but led people to wonder why Jenkins' trigger mechanism hadn't caused the same problem.
-The answer is that Jenkins is better integrated with the repo (specifically, Gerrit running on top of Git), with the repo pushing event notifications to Jenkins when a file check-in actually occurs.
-    There is no polling.*
+The answer is that Jenkins is better integrated with the repo, with a GitHub webhook pushing event notifications to Jenkins when a file check-in actually occurs.
+There is no polling.
+(Polling can also be disabled in Fleet, in favor of webhooks, but polling is the default.)*

 This focus on Fleet as the agent triggering the execution of Helm Charts should not distract from the central role of the charts